AkrosAG/ODaX-Open-Data-eXplorer/README.md

 ### Jupyter Notebooks
 - `airquality_healthinsurancefees.ipynb`: Interactive notebook version of the analysis script for exploring the relationship between air quality and health insurance fees

+# Postgres and Superset Integration for Health Insurance Data

+This repository includes scripts to load the Swiss health insurance premiums into PostgreSQL so the data can be explored in Apache Superset.

+Prerequisites
+- WSL Ubuntu or Ubuntu shell
+- podman (or use your own PostgreSQL), and psql client installed
+- A PostgreSQL password stored as a Podman secret named pg_password (see below)

+1) Start a local PostgreSQL with Podman
+- Create the secret (once):
+  echo "yourStrongPassword" | podman secret create pg_password -
+- Start the container:
+  ./infrastructure/local/setup_odax_pg.sh

+This starts postgres:15 on localhost:5432 with:
+- DB: odax
+- User: odax
+- Password: provided via secret pg_password

+2) Load health insurance premiums into PostgreSQL
+- Export PGPASSWORD for psql to authenticate: export PGPASSWORD=yourStrongPassword
+- Run the loader script:
+  ./infrastructure/local/load_healthinsurance_to_pg.sh

+The script will:
+- Create schema odax and table odax.healthinsurance_premiums if they do not exist
+- Load data from data/healthinsurance/Prämien_CH.csv (semicolon-separated, Latin-1 encoding)
+- Create a view odax.v_healthinsurance_premiums with clean column names

+3) Connect Apache Superset to the database
+- In Superset, add a database connection with: postgresql+psycopg2://odax:yourStrongPassword@host.docker.internal:5432/odax
+  Note: If Superset runs in Docker on Windows, use host.docker.internal to reach Postgres exposed on the host.
+- Explore the dataset by adding the table or view: odax.v_healthinsurance_premiums (recommended) or odax.healthinsurance_premiums

+Column reference (v_healthinsurance_premiums)
+- insurer_bag_code (text)
+- canton (text)
+- territory (text)
+- business_year (int)
+- survey_year (int)
+- fee_region (text)
+- age_class (text)
+- accident_coverage (text)
+- tariff_code (text)
+- tariff_type (text)
+- sub_age_group (text)
+- franchise_level_code (text)
+- franchise_label (text)
+- premium_chf (numeric)
+- is_base_p (boolean)
+- is_base_f (boolean)
+- tariff_label (text)

+Troubleshooting
+- psql: could not connect to server: Ensure the container is running: podman ps
+- Authentication failure: Make sure PGPASSWORD is exported and matches the pg_password secret used for the container.
+- Encoding issues: The loader enforces LATIN1 client encoding to correctly load the German characters present in the CSV header and data.